RangoGM/ccna-labs/09B EIGRP Unequal-Cost (CML + PKT)/README.md

   varriance X
 `

+> [!WARNING]
-- In this case if you want to use both links to transmitting data use must use "X" = 3 as long as this condition is met:
+>  - In this case if you want to use both links to transmitting data use must use "X" = 3 as long as this condition is met:

-**FD multiply Variance > Metric thats you want the link to perform unequal cost load balancing**
+> - **FD multiply Variance > Metric thats you want the link to perform unequal cost load balancing**

 **448000 x 3 > 921600 (Accept)**